ThomasBrouwer/BNMTF_ARD/README.md

-# Comparative Study of Inference Methods for Bayesian Matrix Factorisation
+# Comparative Study of Inference Methods for Bayesian Nonnegative Matrix Factorisation
-Submitted to ECML 2017.
+To appear in: European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD 2017).

 Authors: **Thomas Brouwer**, **Jes Frellsen**, **Pietro Lio'**.
 Contact: tab43@cam.ac.uk.